Xakaiczar/ProjectWarehouseWreckage/README.md

 ### Falling Over
 First of all, I wanted the game to actually be able to track which props had fallen and which were still upright, then return true if all of them had been knocked over; this would make for a good win condition.
 If I was using Unity, I would slap a box collider on the bottom of the prop and call it a day.
 But this time, since I'm in a new engine, I thought I'd try to solve it a new way.

-That new way looks like this:

-IMAGE OF FALLING RADIUS

 What's happening when an object is falling over?
 Well, mathematically, it's rotating around a certain plane by a certain angle.
 In this case, the X and Y axes tilt the prop, while the Z just kinda... _spins_ it...

+IMAGE OF VARIOUS TILTS

 Using this, we can actually determine whether a prop has fallen over or not by its angular tilt!

+PWW 2.2 - IMG OF GRAPH
+> (_a_ < n < 360 - _a_, where _a_ is the angular tilt)

+If its rotation on the X OR Y axis happens to be in the range above (which includes positive and negative rotations), it will be considered upright and nothing will change.
+However, if it exceeds those bounds, then it has fallen over and the game needs to be updated.

-If it surpasses a maximum tilt, then it has fallen over, otherwise it is still stood upright.
-I decided on a default maximum tilt value of 45 degrees for both axes:
+I decided on a default angular tilt value of 45 degrees for both axes:

-IMAGE OF FALLING RADIUS WITH NUMBERS
+PWW 2.3 - IMAGE OF FALLING RADIUS GRAPH WITH NUMBERS

-As you can see from the figure above, this number was not arbitrary; it falls exactly between perfectly upright and perfectly fallen (or perfectly perpendicular, if you will).
+As you can see from the figure below, this number was not arbitrary; it falls exactly between perfectly upright and perfectly fallen (or perfectly perpendicular, if you will):

+IMG OF ANGLE

 For a prop to still be stood up at that angle, it would have to be truly magical...

 GIF OF MAGIC HAPPENING BC OF COURSE IT DOES